 I recently received a letter from a woman who cheated on her husband.
-However, there was nothing wrong in her current relationship.
-They were madly in love, and their sex life was amazing.
+However, she told me there was nothing wrong in her current relationship.
+They were madly in love and their sex life was amazing.
 But, she cheated anyway.
 Shortly after, she felt awful about it and fessed up to him.

 They are now working on their marriage, but she is still struggling trying to figure out why she cheated in the first place.
 She can’t figure out why she’d risk something so great for a quick moment of pleasure.